Note: This Egypt on a Budget Travel Guide was last updated January 2019.

-When we decided to go backpacking in Egypt, we were determined to step things up for nice trip to this bucket list destination.
-Yet it was still important for us to experience Egypt on a budget.
-As we began planning a two week Egypt itinerary in the summer and estimating prices, we slowly began to uncover that there was only a negligible difference in price between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.
+When planning a trip to this bucket list destination, we were determined to pack in all the quintesential stops while still experiencing Egypt on a budget.
+While planning a two-week Egypt itinerary during the summer low season, we noticed there is only a negligible difference in prices between a fairly barebones Egypt backpacking trip and a quite luxurious vacation in Egypt on a budget.

 Egypt Budget for Two Week Itinerary

-Note: because USD-to-E£ rates have changed since this was first published in 2015, the currency conversion for local on-the-ground costs will be different than we’ve tallied throughout the charts.
-That means, it will likely be even cheaper for you!
-We have updated prices to reflect 2017 rates throughout this post, but the tables remain unchanged to reflect the exact 2015 pricing we experienced.
+Note: because USD-to-E£ rates have changed since this was first published, the currency conversion for local on-the-ground costs will be different than we’ve tallied throughout the charts.
+That means it will likely be even cheaper for you!
+Throughout this travel guide, we have updated prices to reflect 2019 rates.
+But the tables remain unchanged to reflect the pricing we experienced during our visit.

-Although relatively inexpensive, Egypt can be a notoriously difficult country to travel in, particularly during summer months.
-You will encounter extreme heat, some of the most persistent touts we’ve encountered, and the need to haggle hard over just about everything.
-It’s unlike anywhere else in the Middle East we’ve traveled to and it can all become exhausting!
+Although relatively inexpensive, Egypt can be a difficult country to travel in.
+This holds particularly true during summer months when it’s hotter and fewer visitors.
+Touts in Egypt’s popular destinations are some of the most persistent touts we’ve ever encountered anywhere in the world.
+It can become exhausting!

-Most people’s travel style seems to be firmly planted as either backpacking independent travelers or those who prefer packaged tours with a little luxury.
+Most people’s travel style is firmly planted as either backpacking independent travelers or those who prefer packaged tours with a little luxury.
 But it doesn’t have to be one or the other.
-We’ve found that Egypt can actually be a perfect place to meld these two mindsets together for a fantastic semi-DIY trip to Egypt, incorporating the best of both worlds and maximizing value!
+We regularly combine our preference for independent travel with affordable luxury.
+And we’ve found that Egypt can be a perfect place to meld these two mindsets together for a fantastic semi-DIY trip to Egypt, incorporating the best of both worlds and maximizing travel value!

-If you follow our blog, you’ll know that we are very active travelers and are not at all the type of people who like to just sit on a beach for a week relaxing.
-Yet after a very full week of touring around ancient Egypt’s many sites and the sheer craziness of Cairo, it was absolutely heavenly to be able to unwind in such a relaxed environment as a Red Sea resort, snorkeling by day and sipping beers by night.
+After a very full week of touring around ancient Egypt’s many sites and the sheer craziness of Cairo, it can be absolutely heavenly to be able to unwind in such a relaxed environment as a Red Sea resort, snorkeling by day and sipping beers by night.

-But the relaxing doesn’t have to last too long as we intersplicesd our week itinerary along Egypt’s coastline with adventure activities like Scuba diving in the Red Sea and other outdoor pursuits.
+But the relaxing doesn’t have to last too long.
+A week at a Red Sea resort can be packed with adventure activities like Scuba diving and other outdoor pursuits.

-After a week that is filled with touring all of those famous pyramids, temples, and museums, you may grow exhausted.
-So we recommend trading in those ancient sites to instead explore some of Egypt’s natural wonders in the underwater world.
+After a week that is filled with touring all of those famous pyramids, temples, and museums, it’s easy to grow exhausted touring Egypt.
+That’s why we suggest trading in those ancient sites to instead explore some of Egypt’s natural wonders in the underwater world.
 The Red Sea beaches provide a wonderful contrast to the first week’s intensive touring itinerary, and provides for a well-deserved “vacation after your vacation.”

 Right now is truly a special time to travel to Egypt.
 Not only are the prices low, but so are the tourist crowds that once swarmed the county’s most notable sites.
-Today you can visit the Great Pyramids and have them nearly all to yourself to enjoy.
+Today you can visit the Great Pyramids and have them nearly all to yourself to enjoy, particularly during the summer off season.
 It’s absolutely incredible!

 Luxury Egypt on a Budget: Table of Contents